Husseinhj/NotificationCenter/README.md

 A notification dispatch mechanism that enables the broadcast of information to registered observers.
 This library works like **Objective-C** and **Swift** `NSNotificationCenter` also like `BroadcastReceiver` in **Android** platform.
 A notification dispatch mechanism that enables the broadcast of information to registered observers.

-## Article
+## Articles
-Read [our tutorial or article](https://medium.com/@hussein.juybari/nsnotificationcenter-broadcastreceiver-in-c-net-4ad677c7be73) in Medium website.
+- Read [our tutorial or article](https://medium.com/@hussein.juybari/nsnotificationcenter-broadcastreceiver-in-c-net-4ad677c7be73) in Medium website.
+- Read [article](http://www.c-sharpcorner.com/article/nsnotificationcenter-broadcastreceiver-in-c-sharp-net/) in C# corner website.
 ## Installation
 Use this command in Nuget Package Manager Console: